Executive Presence is considered essential to effectively perform in leadership roles.

 He focused less on appearance as a contributor to career advancement than Hewlett and Stanford Law School’s Deborah Rhode, who summarized extensive research on Halo Effect.

-Rhode and Hewlett acknowledge the impact of appearance and non-verbal behavior on various life opportunities including career advancement.
+Rhode and Hewlett acknowledged the impact of appearance and non-verbal behavior on various life opportunities including career advancement.

 Rhode estimated that annual world-wide investment in appearance is close to $200 billion in 2010 USD currency, and she contended that bias based on appearance: